ETX2250/ETF5922

 Your turn

-• Try recrating some of the other plot types
+• Try recreating some of these plot types

 • What do you notice about the plots